vivek-vilvaraj/libcxlmi_old/README.md

 Note that a third level tunneling commands to the LD Pool CCI in a Multi-Headed Device (MHD) is unsupported (CXL.io).

-Simple payloads can use stack-allocated input variables, while more complex responses require the user to already provide the output payload buffer.
+Commands with simple payload input/output can use  stack-allocated variables, while more complex ones require the user to already provide the respective payload buffer.
+Next are a few examples for sending commands directly.

 1. Input-only payload